saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 ![Python list comprehension](/img/list_comprehension.png "Python list comprehension") {: refdef}

-In the following example, we will use a list comprehension to first remove the newline from the string:
+In the following example, we will use a list comprehension to turn a string into a list of lines.
+We will do so without putting the empty line into the list:

 ```python
 s = """